 - time 8th-12th Grade

-Teens come to Prozdor for a chance to explore and study Jewish thought, practice, history, politics, social issues, arts, and social justice with teens from across the Boston region (in person) and across the country (online).
+Teens come to Prozdor for a chance to explore and study Jewish thought, practice, history, politics, social issues, arts, and social justice.
 Prozdor students join us from congregations of every affiliation and from none, bringing their many identities to form one pluralistic community where teens cultivate lifelong friendships and find many doors through which to access Jewish learning.

 Prozdor courses are the next generation of Prozdor: courses designed with and driven by teen input, paired with master faculty and rabbinical student educators, and available at a time that works for your busy life.
 Teens may choose their courses from the full Prozdor menu offered at Hebrew College on Sunday mornings OR may form their own cohort of 7-15 friends from synagogue, youth group, camp, or day school days and choose a 5–9-week class series at a time that works for you.
 We’ll match you with an experienced educator.
 Course topics range from history to Israel, arts to halacha, social justice to Tanakh, and much more.